-Agricultural capacity is a key aspect of a healthy food system.165 The Ontario government's Local Food Strategy166 and Local Food Act, 2013167 recognizes the importance of improving access to local food, increasing consumer awareness and education, while at the same time ensuring there is sufficient supply to meet demand.
+Production, processing, distribution, and access are all key aspect of a healthy food system that can be addressed through land use planning.186 The Ontario government's Local Food Strategy187 and Local Food Act, 2013188 recognizes the importance of improving access to local food, increasing consumer awareness and education, while at the same time ensuring there is sufficient supply to meet demand, regardless of where Ontarians live.
 It must be noted that along with locally grown and produced foods, healthier options must also be grown and produced in our region.
 These priorities directly impact health by ensuring that both healthy and locally produced foods are available for consumers.
-Typically, locally produced foods are unprocessed (i.e., fresh or whole foods) or minimally processed (i.e., unprocessed foods altered in ways that do not add or introduce new substances including fats, sugars, or salt).168 These foods provide the basis for healthy eating choices and can lead to positive overall health including a reduction in chronic diseases.
+Typically, locally produced foods are unprocessed (i.e., fresh or whole foods) or minimally processed (i.e., unprocessed foods altered in ways that do not add or introduce new substances including fats, sugars, or salt).189 These foods provide the basis for healthy eating choices and can lead to positive overall health including a reduction in chronic diseases.
 A growing health concern is the current high concentration of ultra-processed foods (e.g., fast food, sugary drinks, snacks, chips, candies, cookies, sweetened cereals, sauces, dressings) in Canadian diets.
-These foods tend to be nutritionally poor, displace healthier choices, and are heavily marketed by industry.
+These foods tend to be nutritionally poor, displace healthier choices, are readily available, and are heavily marketed by industry.

-A recent study found that in 2015, 48% of energy in Canadian diets (ages 2 and over) came from ultraprocessed foods.169 Local data indicates that families are spending one-third of yearly food expenditures on food purchased from restaurants, while only 16% of the average local household's food expenditures is spent on vegetable and fruit.170 Commonly, foods available in restaurants tend to be more processed with higher amounts of sodium, unhealthy fats, and sugars.
-Health Canada notes that "billions of dollars are spent marketing foods high in calories, fat, sodium and sugars, with 80% of all food products advertised falling into this category."171
+A recent study found that in 2015, 48% of energy in Canadian diets (ages 2 and over) came from ultra-processed foods.190 Local data indicates that families are spending one-third of yearly food expenditures on food purchased from restaurants, while only 16% of the average local household's food expenditures is spent on vegetable and fruit.191 Commonly, foods available in restaurants tend to be more processed with higher amounts of sodium, unhealthy fats, and sugars.
+Health Canada notes that "billions of dollars are spent marketing foods high in calories, fat, sodium and sugars, with 80% of all food products advertised falling into this category."192

-Implementing a 25% shift to local food from 2014 to 2024 would equate to approximately \$296 million of local food purchases in the County and City of Peterborough, while also providing the benefits of jobs, resulting in an economic impact of approximately \$406 million to \$491 million by 2024.172 This economic impact is also interpreted as an opportunity to reduce greenhouse gas emissions through less reliance on imported foods which is associated with trucking and shipping.
-A reduction in greenhouse gas emissions would also produce positive health impacts which are detailed below in the Healthy Natural Environments section.
-Only 16% of the average Peterborough local household's food expenditures is spent on vegetables and fruit.
+Implementing a 25% shift to local food from 2014 to 2024 would equate to approximately \$296 million of local food purchases in the City and County of Peterborough, while also providing the benefits of jobs, resulting in an economic impact of approximately \$406 million to \$491 million by 2024.193 With a higher concentration of residents living within the City of Peterborough (58%), there must be recognition of the importance of food systems and access to Only 16% of the average Peterborough local household's food expenditures is spent on vegetables and fruit.